 Jjimjilbang (Korean Traditional Sauna)

 Don’t worry about pronouncing the word right but let us tell you what it actually is.
-Jjimjilbang is hot baths or Jacuzzis which are open for the public to come in and enjoy a warm bath to keep your-self cozy in the cold winters of Korea.
+Jjimjilbang is a hot bath or Jacuzzis which are open for the public to come in and enjoy a warm bath to keep yourself cozy in the cold winters of Korea.

 You can get into the hot tubs which are separated according to your gender and soak your bodies to scrub off all the dead skin cells and come out feeling fresher and radiant.
 It may sound odd to you but hanging out at Jjimjilbang is one of the most favorite activities of Koreans, especially during the winters.
 For more information about the best Jjimjilbangs in Seoul, check this post.

 Skating and Sledding in Seoul

 It’s the most famous romantic place you can enjoy winter in Seoul.

 - Location: Seoul Plaza, City Hall subway station (Exit 5)